Dielectric spectroscopy of hydrogenated hexagonal boron nitride ceramics: Conclusion

-In conclusion, it is demonstrated that the complex permittivity of hot-pressed boron nitride, with predominantly h-BN on the surface has a low dielectric constant and an immeasurably low dielectric loss across the kilohertz to gigahertz frequency range.
-A dramatic increase in complex permittivity is observed after CVD diamond growth.
-Initially, it would seem that incorporating a small insulating diamond layer would marginally increase the dielectric constant, however, the h-BN appears to react with the microwave CVD process, resulting in inadvertent boron doping of the diamond film.
-This implies that growth of diamond on h-BN must be approached with caution, especially if the intended application is towards dielectrics for graphene devices.
-Alternatively, one could embrace this artefact by using the doped diamond as an encapsulating microwave absorber for graphene devices.
+In conclusion, it is demonstrated that the complex permittivity of h-BN has a low dielectric constant and an immeasurably low dielectric loss across the kilohertz to gigahertz frequency range.
+A dramatic increase in complex permittivity is observed after exposure to atomic hydrogen, resulting in dispersive features.
+The importance of this work draws attention to the fact that while popular microwave plasma CVD methods are capable of producing graphene on Cu substrates, the desire to move away from metal catalysts and use similar techniques for h-BN must be approached with caution.
+The annealing studies here demonstrate that adopting tube furnace CVD techniques are a lower risk approach to retaining low dielectric constant h-BN when directly depositing graphene.
+However, for sensing and other electronic applications, it has been demonstrated that the dielectric properties of h-BN can be tuned through hydrogenation in a microwave plasma.